setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 By abstracting protocol logic into an execution graph, the library minimizes the complexity of handling vendor-specific communication requirements and promotes easier maintenance and scalability.

+The MVP will focus exclusively on the Java implementation to validate the concept and gather community feedback before considering broader adoption or porting to other languages like C++ or Python.

+# Summary

+To summarize, this project aims to simplify the implementation of non-standard protocols by providing a graph-based framework that enables reusable, modular, and maintainable solutions.
+The focus will initially be on Java, with potential for future expansion based on community input.

 # Feedback Request

 I would greatly appreciate your feedback: